All Products

 View Production Node

-Enter the Prod project to view the task node data.
+Go to the Prod project to view the task node data.

 Modify Operation Owner

-Modify the operations and maintenance owner of the task.
+Modify the O&M owner of the task.

 Note

-• You can only select members within the tenant.
+• You can select only members within the tenant.

-Configure Monitoring And Alerting
+Configure Monitoring and Alerting

 Note

-Modify HTTP Path
+Modify HTTP path

 Note